hdorgeval/playwright-fluent/README.md

 ### Q: Do you have some samples on how to use this library with jest?

-Yes, have a look to this [starter project](https://github.com/hdorgeval/playwright-fluent-ts-jest-starter#playwright-fluent-ts-jest-starter).
+Yes, have a look to this [demo project with jest](https://github.com/hdorgeval/playwright-fluent-ts-jest-starter#playwright-fluent-ts-jest-starter) or this [demo project with cucumber-js](https://github.com/hdorgeval/playwright-fluent-ts-cucumber-starter#playwright-fluent-ts-cucumber-starter).